iamjessee/InvestTrackr/README.md

 ## Description

-InvestrTrackr is a stock tracking and portfolio management tool that fetches real-time stock data, stores it in a database, and allows users to monitor their investments in one place.
+InvestTrackr is a stock tracking and portfolio management tool that fetches real-time stock data, stores it in a database, and allows users to monitor their investments in one place.

 ## Features